-A 2018 study found that children with asthma typically had lower levels of vitamin A in their blood than children without asthma.
+A found that children with asthma typically had lower levels of vitamin A in their blood than children without asthma.
 In children with asthma, higher levels of vitamin A also corresponded to better lung function.
 Good sources of vitamin A are:

 A survey published in the European Respiratory Journal found that bananas might decrease wheezing in children with asthma.
 This may be due to the fruit’s antioxidant and potassium content, which may improve lung function.

 A study in the American Journal of Epidemiology found that children age 11 to 19 who had low magnesium levels also had low lung flow and volume.
 Kids can improve their magnesium levels by eating magnesium-rich foods such as:

 Inhaling magnesium (through a nebulizer) is another good way to treat asthma attacks.

 Some foods may trigger asthma symptoms and should be avoided.
 However, it’s best to consult your doctor before you start eliminating certain foods from your diet.

 Sulfites are a type of preservative that may worsen asthma.
 They’re found in:

 Foods that cause gas

 Although it’s rare, some people with asthma may be sensitive to salicylates found in coffee, tea, and some herbs and spices.
 Salicylates are naturally occurring chemical compounds, and they’re sometimes found in foods.